-To build a balanced investment portfolio, diversify your investments across different asset classes, such as stocks, bonds, and real estate.
-Consider your financial goals, time horizon, and risk tolerance to determine your right asset allocation.
+To build a balanced investment portfolio, diversify your investments across different asset classes, such as stocks, bonds and real estate.
+Consider your financial goals, time horizon and risk tolerance to determine your right asset allocation.

 How to manage an investment portfolio

-Whether you’re saving for a specific goal like college, a home, or retirement, investment portfolios are a good choice for anyone looking to grow their income or nest egg.
+Some investors opt for portfolios that include gold, real estate, cryptocurrencies and other asset classes.
+Regardless of what your focus is, an investment portfolio is a fundamental part of wealth building.
+Whether you’re saving for a specific goal such as college, a home or retirement, investment portfolios are a good choice for anyone looking to grow their income or nest egg.

 Determining your risk tolerance